kennethcandersen/D3-Challenge/README.md

 **STEPS, TOOLS & LANGUAGES USED**

 1. Create the structure in HTML.
-Some starter code was provided, with some adaptations to help with listeners and formatting.
 2. Create and test the JS file that does the following:
-  - Accesses data from a JSON file.
+  - Accesses data from a CSV file.
-  - Creates a dropdown menu with samples automatically inserted as selection options.
+  - Uses D3 to set up an SVG graphic.
+  - Builds the SVG graphic with multiple axes.
+  - Plots data with labels and toot tips.
-  - Creates event handlers to trigger functions when the dropdown menu is used.
+  - Creates event listener functions to display data when the mouse hovers over a data label.
-  - Filters the JSON data for the selected test subject to visualize.
-  - Creates 3 plots and one metadata field for the dashboard.
-  - Inserts the plots and metadata field into the HTML to visualize in a browser.
-  - Allows the user to select a new test subject and update the dashboard.
+  - Execututes an animated transition when a different axis is selected and new data is plotted.

 =======